-This bug is particularly fond of maple trees but there are 10 other species it will go after once the maple is gone.
+The Asian Longhorn Beetle (ALB) is particularly fond of maple trees, but there are 10 other species it will go after once the maple is gone.
 This is very different from the Emerald Ash Boring Beetle that goes after only one tree.
 The ALB is a large bug that will make large holes above branches and place a single egg in each hole.
 Please familiarize yourself with the picture.
 If you have limbs falling, look closer for these holes.
 They cause damage to the inside of a tree, so it will look healthy otherwise, until a storm or strong wind breaks it and it falls.

-The bigger point is that it is up to each of us to keep an eye out for this destructive creature.
+It is up to each of us to keep an eye out for this destructive creature.
 There were a small number discovered in Mason early enough that they were eliminated without having to create a quarantine.
-If they ever do come to Loveland, even if there is a quarantine area, the sooner they are reported, the smaller the area will need to be.
-Please be particularly careful with firewood and pallets, common transport for the insect.
+If the pest ever comes to Loveland, even if there is a quarantine area, the sooner they are reported, the smaller the area will need to be.
+Please be particularly careful with firewood and pallets, which are common transport for the insect.

-Please call 513-381-7180 if you suspect you may have seen one of these beetles or their damage.
+Please call USDA at (513) 381-7180 if you suspect you may have seen one of these beetles or their damage.
 Please err on the side of caution and do not hesitate.
-We must be vigilant for the sake of our trees as well as our property and health.
+Be vigilant for the sake of our trees, property, and health.